-We are taking many additional steps to keep our facility, food, volunteers, and staff as safe as possible during this potential threat.
+We are taking many additional steps to keep our facility, food, volunteers, and staff as safe as possible.

 The safety of our staff and volunteers is very important to us.
 We’ve always had strict guidelines to keep our warehouse clean and safe, and we’re implementing additional best practices continually as we get new information from the World Health Organization and U.S. Department of Health and Human Services.